bihagkashikar/my-gcp-utils/bigquery-utils/bq_schema_datatype_generator/README.md

 ### BOOLEAN Type Handling

-By default, the schema generator service library uses a fix set of values to determine whether the column is BOOLEAN type or not
+By default, the schema data type generator service library uses a fix set of values to determine whether the column is BOOLEAN type or not

 ```
-The fix set of value is (the schema generator service library will automatically lower the case):
+The fix set of value is (the schema data type generator service library will automatically lower the case):
 * true
 * false
 ```